Quick Start

 How fresh is it?

-Verifying downloads.
+Verifying Downloads

-Arch & derivatives
+Arch and derivatives

 pacman verifies package signatures by default.
 Keep the keyring current:

-sudo pacman -Sy archlinux-keyring
+# refresh keyring sudo pacman -Sy archlinux-keyring sudo pacman-key --refresh-keys

 Debian family